 March 4, 2021 Listening Session Presentations

-Prepared Remarks of Sandra L. Thompson, Acting Director of FHFA, at Financial Stability Oversight Council Principals Meeting
+Remarks of Sandra L. Thompson, Director of FHFA, at Financial Stability Oversight Council Principals Meeting on July 28, 2022.

-Fannie Mae and Freddie Mac have launched ESG websites that describe their ESG strategies and include links to their Sustainability Accounting Standards Board (SASB) Reports.
+Fannie Mae and Freddie Mac's ESG websites describe their ESG strategies and include links to their Sustainability Accounting Standards Board (SASB) and ESG Reports.

 Daniel E. CoatesExecutive Sponsor of Climate Change and ESG Working Group Chair, Climate Change and ESG Steering Committee